Ahsanmirza001/Ahsan1/README.md

 ```
 git push
 ```
-# Navigating with in terminal.
+# Navigating with in terminal and manipulation.
-1. pwd
+1. pwd its stand for present working directory. its tell me where i'm right now.
 2.ls
 3.ls -a
-4. cd
+4. cd its stand for change directory for example if we write cd desktop in terminal its actuaaly change the path its means i change directory in desktop.then if i tped pwd its show im in desktop.
 ```
 pwd
 ```